 In particular, since all the restrictions and contractions in a Boolean matroid are again Boolean, reasoning inductively one proves that the $\gamma$-polynomial of $\uH_{\M}(x)$ and $\H_{\M}(x)$ have nonnegative coefficients for all Boolean matroids.
 This gives an independent proof of the $\gamma$-positivity of the families of Eulerian and binomial Eulerian polynomials. \end{remark}

-The $\gamma$-positivity phenomenon for Hilbert series of Chow rings of matroids was also observed independently by Botong Wang in private communication with the authors.

-Continuing with our digression about this $\gamma$-positivity phenomenon really being a consequence of Theorem~\ref{thm:semismall-decompositions}, we comment about what may happen if one pretends to extend this property to other posets.
+The $\gamma$-positivity for Hilbert series of Chow rings of matroids was also observed independently by Botong Wang in private communication with the authors.
+Continuing with our digression about $\gamma$-positivity really being a consequence of Theorem~\ref{thm:semismall-decompositions}, we comment about what may happen if one pretends to extend this property to other posets.

-Observe that for an arbitrary finite bounded graded poset $P$, there is no formal obstruction in using Theorem \ref{thm:main-recursion-defi-H-and-uH} as the definition of two polynomial invariants $\uH_{P}(x)$ and $\H_P(x)$; the proof of that statement did not rely on the fact that we were dealing with a geometric lattice.\footnote{Analogously, it is possible to define a Kazhdan--Lusztig and $Z$-polynomial for an arbitrary finite bounded graded poset; see \cite[Example~2.13]{proudfoot-kls}.} We observe that in such generality the real-rootedness and the $\gamma$-positivity fail.
+\begin{remark} Observe that for an arbitrary finite bounded graded poset $P$, there is no formal obstruction in using Theorem \ref{thm:main-recursion-defi-H-and-uH} as the definition of two polynomial invariants $\uH_{P}(x)$ and $\H_P(x)$; the proof of that statement did not rely on the fact that we were dealing with a geometric lattice.\footnote{Analogously, it is possible to define a Kazhdan--Lusztig and $Z$-polynomial for an arbitrary finite bounded graded poset; see \cite[Example~2.13]{proudfoot-kls}.} However, in such generality the real-rootedness and the $\gamma$-positivity fail.
 For instance, the poset depicted on the left in Figure \ref{fig:counterexample-generalposet} has

 We observe that $\uH_{P}(x)$ and $\H_P(x)$ are not real-rooted since they are not even $\gamma$-positive.
 In this case we have $\gamma(\uH_P,x) = \gamma(\H_P,x)=-x^2+3x+1$.